radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 userType | string | Used to identify the relationship between the organization and the user.
 Typical values used might be 'Contractor', 'Employee', 'Intern', 'Temp', 'External', and 'Unknown', but any value may be used. x509Certificates | complex | A list of certificates issued to the User.

-Table 4.2: SCIM Attributes Associated with the Default User Schema

-#### Enterprise User
+### Enterprise User

-To view the default Enterprise User SCIM schema, go to the Main Control Panel > Settings Tab > Server Front End > SCIM.
+To view the default Enterprise User SCIM schema, go to the [Classic Control Panel](#classic-control-panel) > Settings Tab > Server Front End > SCIM.
 On the Schemas tab, click User.
 The default attributes are outlined in the table below.

 Name | Type | Description
 -|-|-